 and receive login details

 Additional Voluntary Contributions (AVC) is the discretionary contribution made above the mandatory 18% employer and employee contributions into an individual’s Retirement Savings Account (RSA) and cannot be more than 100% percentage of your emolument.
-You also have the benefit of accessing your AVC any time before retirement.
+Withdrawals can be made from the AVC once every 2 years and only 50% of the total sum of the AVC contributed within the 2 years can be accessed.
 However, enjoying a TAX FREE withdrawal applies only after FIVE YEARS of making contributions!

 As a Pension Fund Administrator, our unique responsibilities include management of Gratuity scheme, Legacy funds and other managed funds with tailored deliverables and value taken into consideration.